KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free_mobile.md

 **Author:** InSidious

 **Description:** Improves the in-game beam and lightning effect quality.

-**Note:** The still screenshots don't do this mod justice; the live effects are great.
+The still screenshots don't do this mod justice; the live effects are great.

 **Category & Tier:** Graphics Improvement / 2 - Recommended